-The posts of Director of Resources (2013/14 only), Head of Corporate Financial Strategy (2013/14 only), Chief Financial Officer, Senior Finance Manager and HR Service Centre Manager are deemed to be key management personnel with regards to the Pension Fund.
+The posts of Chief Financial Officer, Senior Finance Manager and HR Service Centre Manager are deemed to be key management personnel with regards to the Pension Fund.
 The financial value of their relationship with the fund (in accordance with IAS24) is set out below:

-2013/14 2014/15
+2014/15 2015/16

-£000£ £000
+£000 £000

-Short term benefits 81 76
+Short term benefits 76 44

-Long term/post retirement benefits 203 187
+Long term/ post-retirement benefits 187 194

-284 263
+263 238

-^{}This is the pensions element of short term remuneration for key management personnel, i.e. annual salary, benefits in kind and employer contributions
+\This is the pensions element of short term remuneration for key management personnel, i.e. annual salary, benefits in kind and employer contributions